Sufflavus/Sufflavus.github.io/_posts/2016-01-12-JS-Tips-Take-While.md

 ---
 layout:     post
-title:      "JavaScript Tips: How to implement TakeWhile"
+title:      How to implement TakeWhile in JavaScript
 date:       2016-01-12
 summary:    Implementation of C# Enumerable method TakeWhile in JavaScript.
 categories: JavaScript